Jump To Section

 How to Apply the Rule of Thirds During Editing

-The rules that apply when you shoot an image also apply when you’re manipulating your image while editing.
-Use the Rule of Thirds to help you crop or reframe your crooked or uneven.
+You can also apply the Rule of Thirds when cropping or reframing your photo during post-processing.
 Simply turn the Rule of Thirds grid on in your editing software, adjust the horizontal and vertical skew of your image so that the lines align with the grid, and hit save.

 3 Reasons to Break the Rule of Thirds